 Industrial gases Oxygen, Nitrogen and Argon produced from air separation process.
-Earth atmospheric air contains these three components in terms of volume percentages as 20.94%, 78.09% and remaining argon respectively and other gases like carbon dioxide in fraction.
+Earth atmospheric air contains these three components in terms of volume percentages as 20.94%, 78.09% and remaining argon respectively and other gases like carbon dioxide in a fraction.
 By liquefying and distillation technology air is converted to liquid and separated based on the boiling points of the nitrogen and oxygen.

 Different types of air Separation process technology for industrial gases production: